 In addition to providing health insurance coverage to qualifying individuals, Minnesota Medical Assistance may also cover the costs of long-term care, including home health services and nursing homes.
-To determine eligibility for state long-term care coverage, Minnesota requires that applicants participate in a long-term care consultation (LTCC) with a DHS staff member and either a social worker or public health nurse (or both).
-The LTCC is intended to educate individuals about their long-term care options, particularly home- and community-based alternatives to nursing homes.
-Agency officials also use the LTCC to perform state-mandated screening of individuals prior to their admission to Medicaid-certified nursing facilities.
+To determine eligibility for state long-term care coverage, Minnesota requires that applicants participate in a MnCHOICES assessment (formerly known as a long-term care consultation, or LTCC).
+The MnCHOICES assessment is a comprehensive, web-based application combining assessment and support planning for those seeking access to Minnesota's long-term care services and supports.
+Agency officials also use the MnCHOICES assessment to perform state-mandated screening of individuals prior to their admission to Medicaid-certified nursing facilities.

 Over the last several years, Minnesota has followed the path of many other states by seeking to shift resources away from costly institutional services such as nursing homes, toward more flexible and less expensive home- and community-based alternatives.

 Medical Assistance will pay for home health services that are medically necessary, authorized by a physician, part of a written treatment plan, and performed in the patient's residence or in the community.
 Some of the more common home health services include:

 A registered nurse from a home health agency will typically perform an evaluation to determine the nature and frequency of home-based services and to establish a treatment plan.
 For example, an individual who needs assistance with at least one activity of daily living (bathing, dressing, grooming, toileting, eating, or mobility) may receive daily visits from a home health aide or Personal Care Assistant.